Apply to FLAMIN Animations

 • No formal education in animation or art is necessary

-• FLAMIN is open to people working in partnerships
+• FLAMIN is open to artists working in partnerships

 Key Dates